kubevault/kubevault/docs/concepts/policy-crds/vaultpolicybinding.md

 ### spec.authPath

-`spec.authPath` is an optional field that specifies the path where kubernetes auth is enabled.
+`spec.authPath` is an optional field that specifies the path where Kubernetes auth is enabled.
 Default value is `kubernetes`.

 ```yaml
 spec: